ArpitB95/CI-CD-Jenkins/README.md

 - It is a tool to implement the CICD pipeline.
 It automates the processes the developed software have to be gone through before production and the deployment to the pre-production/production environment.

 ## Testing webhook

+image.png

+CI-CD.png

+Steps:
+- Create a new Repo on github
+- initialise that repo on local host by ssh
+- push app folder using ssh method to the git repo

+- If you have an error related to repo does not exist, then run following commands
+- eval "$(ssh-agent -s)"

+- ssh-add ~/.ssh/122

+- git push -u origin main

+- Now refresh the git account page and the file will be there.

+ OR

+- Visit your GIT-with-SSH repo on your github account

+- Now, you'll have app folder and README file in your git repo, pushed from local host using ssh

+- Now, in order to communicate between Jenkins and Github, we need ssh keys
+- To create new keys:
+- Go to .ssh folder from git terminal
+- Inside .ssh folder run following command
+- ssh-keygen -t rsa -b 4096 -C "your_email@example.com" (change email to your git email)
+- When you press enter it'll ask for the name of the key, Give name of the key ex:Jenkins122
+- After that it'll ask for password, if you don't want to set password then simply press enter
+- Again will ask to confirm password, press enter
+- Now it'll create the keys
+- run 'ls' command and you'll be able to see your keys 'Jenkins122.pub' and 'Jenkins122'

+- Now, we need to copy and paste public key (Jenkins122.pub) to our git repo and paste the private key (Jenkins122) into the Jenkins Configuration.

+  - Run 'cat Jenkins122' and it will show the content of the key, copy whole of it and go to your repo which needs to be connected to Jenkins,
+  - Go to settings option of that repo and on the left click on the deploy keys and click on the add deploy key
+  - Then paste the public key and give the same name to the key and click on read and write permission
+  - click add the key

+image.png